kokkos/kokkos-fft/paper/paper.md

 ![Vorticity.\label{fig:hw2D}](hw2D.png)

-Using Kokkos and kokkos-fft, we can easily implement the code, just like Python, while getting a significant acceleration.
+Using Kokkos and kokkos-fft, we can easily implement the code (see [example](https://github.com/kokkos/kokkos-fft/tree/main/examples/10_HasegawaWakatani/README.md)), just like Python, while getting a significant acceleration.
 The core computational kernel of the code is the nonlinear term which is computed with FFTs.
-We construct the forward and backward FFT plans once in initialization which are reused in the time evolution loops.
+We construct the forward and backward FFT plans once during initialization which are reused in the time evolution loops.

 We have performed a benchmark of this application over multiple backends.
 We performed a simulation for 100 steps with a resolution of `1024 x 1024` while I/Os are disabled.
 The following table shows the achieved performance.